AshesOfPhoenix/HiveMind/README.md

 _If you want to contribute to the collection, please follow the markdown language standard._

-I edit this file in Obsidian, where I also manage my notes and everything else, as well as this file.
+I edit this file in [Obsidian](https://obsidian.md/), where I also manage my notes and everything else as well as this file.
 For better editing experience I suggest using it, by cloning this directory in some chosen subdirectory of your Vault.

 The layout is in it's early stages so if you have a better idea on how to structure it please feel free to suggest on how to improve it 😇!

 ![SampleObsidian|800](img/obsidian_sample.png)

 P.S.
-Some things might appear in several topics, but that is OK unless it clutters
+Some things might appear in several topics, but that is OK unless it clutters.

 ___